pgdurand/jGAF/README.md

 # Java code compiler

-Source code of jGAF can be compiled using javac 1.7+.
+Source code of jGAF can be compiled using javac 1.8+.
+We do not support anymore older JDK, since Oracle [dropped down](http://www.webupd8.org/2017/06/why-oracle-java-7-and-6-installers-no.html) the support of Java releases previous to 8.

 # Using with an IDE